patrick-baker/salary-calculator/README.md

 [x] 4.
 Require all full input fields
 [x] 5.
 Forbid the use of symbols in any input box
 [x] 6. require id and salary inputs to be numbers
-    7. create more interesting animations on employee addition using jquery
+[x] 7. create more interesting animations on employee addition using jquery
-    8. add more color to page
+    8. add more color to page - Change shade of rows on hover,
     9. Have input and submit button turn red if the regex registers faulty inputs.
 [x]10.
 Have table rows fade in on addition and fade out on deletion